risk-first/website/docs/risks/Dependency-Risks/Lock-In-Risk/Lock-In-Risk.md

 <RiskIntro fm={frontMatter} />

-In the previous sections on [Dependency Risk](/tags/Dependency-Risk) we've touched on [Lock-In Risk](/tags/Lock-In-Risk) several times, but now it's time to tackle it head-on and discuss this important type of risk.

 ![Lock-In Risk is due to Dependency Risk and commitment](/img/generated/risks/posters/lock-in-risk.svg)

 As shown in the above diagram, [Lock-In Risk](/tags/Lock-In-Risk) is the risk we face due to _commitments_ around dependencies and the limitations they place on our ability to change.
 To illustrate, lets consider two examples: